stitchdata/docs/_connect-files/api/objects/form-properties/sources/fullstory-object.md

 description: |
   {{ api.form-properties.source-forms.fullstory.description }}

-  **Note**: To use this integration, the user must have a FullStory account with the Data Export Pack add-on.
+  **Note**: To use this integration, the user must have a FullStory account with the [FullStory Data Export Pack add-on](https://help.fullstory.com/technical-questions/data-export).
 This is a paid addition that allows users to export raw event data, and is required to use FullStory's Data Export REST API.

 object-attributes:
   - name: "api_key"